KSAH-42/RabbitOM/README.md

 * Support multiple authentication: Basic, MD5, SHA256, SHA512
 * Support auto reconnection in case of network failure
 * Handle message reordering when multiple requests are sended and responses arrive in a different order
-* Provide a connection class to perform remote invocation on RTSP Methods and to give a direct access to protocol features
 * Provide classes to access to the SDP informations
 * Thread safe
+* Get more power ?
+I don't like the terms power, but if you want to get more power, use the RTSPConnection class instead, it will give you more features and a direct access to the protocol messaging layer.
+It hide the remote invocation on a server and support very nice features.
+The only thing to known about the connection class is that the current implementation does not support SSL/TLS.
+But not yet.

 # Introduction